emqx/blog/en/202006/emqx-prometheus-grafana.md

-IoT [MQTT broker server - EMQ X](https://www.emqx.com/en) provides plugin [emqx_statsd](https://github.com/emqx/emqx-statsd) for exporting the operating metrics of EMQ X, and status data of  Erlang  VM to the third-party monitoring system such as Prometheus.
-It can collect the metrics related to the Linux server through Prometheus own node-exporter to implement server + EMQ X overall operation and maintenance monitoring.
+IoT [MQTT broker server - EMQX](https://www.emqx.com/en) provides plugin [emqx_statsd](https://github.com/emqx/emqx-statsd) for exporting the operating metrics of EMQX, and status data of  Erlang  VM to the third-party monitoring system such as Prometheus.
+It can collect the metrics related to the Linux server through Prometheus own node-exporter to implement server + EMQX overall operation and maintenance monitoring.

-This article provides the building process based on Prometheus and Grafana for EMQ X MQTT broker operation and maintenance monitoring solution.
+This article provides the building process based on Prometheus and Grafana for EMQX MQTT broker operation and maintenance monitoring solution.